 What to Expect After the Procedure

-It is important to understand what to expect in the hours and days after a nerve block procedure.
+Understanding what to expect in the hours and days after a nerve block procedure is important.
 Most people feel some relief from their pain after the nerve block, but this is not always immediate.
 It can take several hours to several days for the effects of the nerve block to become fully evident.
 After the procedure, you may feel a sense of numbness, tingling, or weakness in the area of the block.
 This is normal and should subside over time.

 The effects of the block may last anywhere from days to weeks.
 It is important to follow your doctor’s instructions after the procedure and watch for any signs of complications.
 These include worsening pain, swelling, or an increased temperature in the affected area.
 Let your doctor know right away if you experience any of these symptoms.